 All Marine Science graduate students, including those holding RAs, are required to demonstrate competence in teaching.
 This can be accomplished by satisfactory service as a teaching assistant, with duties including laboratory preparations and lecture, exam grading, and external presentations to elementary and secondary schools.
 Other mechanisms for satisfying the teaching requirement in lieu of the above (e.g., teaching at Fort Jackson, participation in a practicum) may be sought by application to the Graduate Studies Committee.
 The Graduate Studies Committee can waive this requirement if the student can document prior teaching experience.
 Each semester, the Marine Science Program Graduate Committee will determine a deadline after which students who have committed to an IA cannot change to an RA.

-Rev. 6 Mar 15 Page 7 of 20 deadlines are typically in November and June each year.
+These deadlines are typically in November and June each year.
 All students must teach for at least 1 semester.